26 January, 2026

 The Serpent

-Magic is also the only immaterial thing of which the debris still survive from civilisations which have entirely ceased to function—witness the cases of Egypt, of Chaldea, even of Druidism; and no doubt the "fetishism" of the negro peoples has a similar origin.
+Magic is also the only immaterial thing of which the debris still survive from civilisations which have entirely ceased to function—witness the cases of Egypt, of Chaldea, even of Druidism; and no doubt African "fetishism" has a similar origin.
 Sorcery could be said to be made of the vestiges of dead civilisations.
 Is this why the serpent, in the most recent times, has hardly kept anything but its malefic significance, and why the dragon, ancient Chinese symbol of the Word, awakens only "diabolical" ideas in the minds of modern Westerners?

 — René Guénon, Fundamental Symbols: The Universal Language of Sacred Science